Leadership

 Below, I have provided a detailed overview of my most significant projects, showcasing the skills and experiences I have gained through my diverse opportunities.

-As the Deputy Software Lead at ASU's Sun Devil Satellite Laboratory, I play a key role in ASCEND—a high-altitude ballooon launch initiative funded by NASA.
-Our team, the StratoDevils, collaborates with universities across the nation to design, build, and launch payloads that collect and analyze scientific data as they ascend to over 100,000 feet using weather balloons.
+As the Deputy Software Lead at ASU's Sun Devil Satellite Laboratory, I played a key role in ASCEND—a high-altitude balloon launch initiative funded by NASA.
+Our team, the StratoDevils, collaborated with universities across the nation to design, build, and launch payloads that collect and analyze scientific data as they ascend to over 100,000 feet using weather balloons.

-At the NASA L'SPACE Mission Concept Academy (MCA), I led a 12-member team as Deputy Project Manager and designed the command and data handling subsystem as the computer hardware engineer for the Mars rover mission concept, Endurance.
-This mission concept was one of the highest scoring for the term - a rare and notable achievement.
+At the NASA L'SPACE Mission Concept Academy (MCA), I led a 12-member team as Deputy Project Manager and served as the Computer Hardware Engineer for the command and data handling subsystem of the Mars rover mission concept, Endurance.
+This mission concept was one of the highest scoring of the term—a rare and notable achievement.

-As a Software Engineer for the Sun Devil Satellite Laboratory at ASU, I work on the Coconut CubeSat partnered with NASA.
-This is a 1U satellite built to relay information from remote sensing devices back to the ASU ground station.
-This project was selected by NASA's CubeSat Launch Initiative (CSLI) and will be launched into orbit in October 2025.
+As a Software Engineer for the Sun Devil Satellite Laboratory at ASU, I work on the Coconut CubeSat in partnership with NASA.
+This 1U satellite is built to relay information from remote sensing devices back to the ASU ground station.
+The project was selected by NASA's CubeSat Launch Initiative (CSLI) and is scheduled for launch into orbit in October 2025.

 SatComm Optimizer is a personal project, designed to enhance satellite communication networks by developing advanced simulation models.
 Taking into account factors such as bandwidth and signal latency, it utilizes sophisticated algorithms and data visualization to analyze and optimize network performance.